padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

 This section provides a step-by-step guide to creating an account for non-commercial users only.
 The Earth Engine User Guide contains detailed instructions for creating an Earth Engine account.
 Review the instructions [<u>**here**</u>](https://developers.google.com/earth-engine/guides/access) and follow the below instructions to create a non-commercial user account.
 The non-commercial user account is free of charge for non-commercial use and research projects.
 The non-commercial users include non-profit organisations, educators, academic institutions, and government researchers.

-Use this [link](https://code.earthengine.google.com/register) to sign up for Earth Engine using the Google Cloud.
+1, Use this [link](https://code.earthengine.google.com/register) to sign up for Earth Engine using the Google Cloud.
+The link may bring up a window with details shown in the figure below.

 ![Fig.1 Get started using Earth Engine](https://github.com/user-attachments/assets/14ebe612-cf99-4771-8c98-2185058d0cc1) <br>

 2, Click **Register Noncommercial or Commercial Cloud project** and fill out the form as shown below.
-When done, click **Next** <br>

 ![Fig-2-GettingStartedUsingGEE](https://github.com/user-attachments/assets/8a61ef30-e78a-46ce-ab55-5bc274783a52)

+3, When done, click **Next** <br>

 Another window for the registration process pops up, complete this as shown below.
 Keep the Project-ID to default, this may not be the same as you see in the below figure.
 You can specify the **Project Name** to your choice but for the sake of this tutorial keep this same as shown below. <br>